indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ![trait.png](./assets/trait.png)

-1. **Rarity:** The lower the number of trait the more rare the trait will be.
-All traits ***inside*** of a layer need to add up to the **Max Supply** number that was inputted in settings.
+1. **Rarity:** The lower the number of trait, the more rare the trait will be.
+All traits ***inside*** of a layer need to add up to the "**Max Supply**" number that was inputted in settings.
-2. **Linked Traits(Dropdown):** Traits can be linked to other traits in other layers in order for them to appear together exclusively.
-For example let’s say we want “Gold” skin to only have a Head layer traits of ‘Third eye’.
-Then on this dropdown we would search for ‘Third eye’. a trait can be linked to multiple other traits for example if we have “Third Eye”, “Monkey Hat” and “Flames” as our traits inside of “Head” Layer and we want “Gold” Skin to NOT every show up together with “Third Eye” we can select “Gold” skin as a linked trait for both “Monkey Hat” and “Flames” and this would make it to where the in the entire collection every time a Gold skin is generated it would only ever have either a “Monkey Hat” or “Flames”.
+2. **Linked Traits (Dropdown):** Traits can be linked to other traits in other layers in order for them to appear together exclusively.
+For example, let’s say we want “gold” skin to only have a head layer trait of ‘third eye’.
+Then on this dropdown that belongs to "gold" we would search for ‘third eye’ and this will make it to where everyone that gets "gold" will have a "third eye".
+A trait can be linked to multiple other traits.
+For example, if we have “third eye”, “monkey hat”, and “flames” as our traits inside of “head” Layer and we want “gold” Skin to show up with "monkey hat" and "flames", we can select “gold” skin as a linked trait for both “monkey hat” and “flames”.
+This would make it to where every time “monkey hat” or “flames” is selected the skin would be always be gold.
-3. **Hide:** The eye-icon button for every trait will hide that trait from the metadata, meaning the trait will still show up in the image if it is selected but the properties description of that NFT will not display that trait.
+3. **Hide:** The eye-icon button for every trait will hide that specific trait from the metadata; meaning the trait will still show up in the image if it is selected, but the properties' description of that NFT will not display that trait.

 ## Immutable Attributes